 Our best project management software tool is monday.com, not only because it scored the best for ease of use (4.5/5) – but is slightly more expensive than Trello and Jira, with its first paid plan available for $9 per user, per month. monday.com scores better than both Trello and Jira for task management and collaboration.

-Our runner-up this time round is Teamwork, which ran monday.com close on our ease of use tests (4.3/5), while also scoring highly for security (5/5) and well for customer support (3.8/5).
-Crucially, Teamwork’s first paid plan is available for just $5.99 per user, per month, meaning it’s almost as cheap as Jira and Trello.
+Our runner-up is Teamwork, which got close to monday.com in our ease of use tests (4.3/5), while also scoring highly for security (5/5) and well for customer support (3.8/5).
+Crucially, Teamwork’s first paid plan is available for just $5.99 per user, per month, making it almost as cheap as Trello.

 Wrike’s pricing plans are also a bit more expensive than both Jira and Trello, but it has a free plan with no user limit and scores higher than both (4.4/5) overall too, and we found it better for managing complex tasks than Trello’s simple software.
 It also scores 5/5 for integrations, connecting to a much wider range of useful programs than either Jira or Trello.